mrezzamoradi/Bioinformatics_Algorithms_Part1/README.md

 "<i>_102_PatternCount</i>".

-* We do not essentially use pseudo codes provided in the textbook to solve the problems.
+* I do not essentially use pseudo codes provided in the textbook to solve the problems.